NathanRVance/clic/README.md

       `./install --head NAME`

     * Hybrid: execute the `install` script on the physical headnode:
-      `./install --compute NAME --head HOSTNAME`
+      `./install --head HOSTNAME --comptue NAME`
-      where NAME is the name of the GCE instance (not necessarily the headnode), and HOSTNAME is the name of the headnode.
+      where HOSTNAME is the name of the headnode, and NAME is the name of the GCE instance.

 3. Use sbatch to submit jobs.
 It takes about 2 minutes for CLIC to create cloud instances to handle jobs.

 ## Configuration
 ### clic.conf

 The main configuration file is /etc/clic/clic.conf.
 Normally, the only part of this file that must be edited is the [Nodes] section, which describes the charictaristics of cloud nodes created by CLIC.
-There are 3 points of configuration for cloud nodes:
+There are three points of configuration for cloud nodes:
   * cpus
   * disksize (GB)
   * memory (standard, highmem, highcpu)